 Mission Appeals

 Since the founding of the Mission in Vietnam, the Friars there have done a tremendous job of becoming self-sustaining.
 However, since God has blessed us with so many indigenous vocations to become Conventual Franciscan Friar Priests or Brothers, we are still dependent upon the generosity of our benefactors to support this good work.
 One of the ways we Friars support our Mission is by doing Mission Appeals at different parishes.
-Click these links to read more about some recent Mission Appeals by Friar John Heinz in Fresno, Sacramento, and Colorado.
+Click these links to read more about Mission Appeals by Friar John Heinz in Fresno, Sacramento, and Colorado.

 Videos From Our Franciscan Vietnam Mission